X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes

 \subsection{Difficulty Quantification}

 To meaningfully order probes, we define difficulty in terms of the \emph{structural information} encoded in the formal specification, rather than empirical model performance.
 Intuitively, difficulty reflects the amount of structured information that must be simultaneously extracted, composed, and maintained to reach a correct solution.
-Each probe is associated with a structural descriptor

-computed directly from the formal artifact $\mathcal{P}_{\text{Code}}$.
-Each component of $\boldsymbol{\theta}$ captures a distinct mode of structural composition. $c$ denotes \emph{conjunctive width}, measuring how many constraints must be satisfied simultaneously; $d$ denotes \emph{compositional depth}, induced by nesting, branching, or conditional structure; $\kappa$ captures \emph{cross-constraint coupling} through shared variables or derived quantities; and $\ell$ measures the minimal \emph{dependency-chain length} required to derive the target output.
-Together, these quantities characterize the amount of extractable structure independent of surface realization.

-\paragraph{Relation to solver-grounded complexity.} In addition to $\boldsymbol{\theta}$, we also compute solver-grounded complexity measures, including expression size $E_{\text{expr}}$, reasoning depth $E_{\text{reason}}$, and solver resource usage $(E_{\text{space}}, E_{\text{time}})$.
+Each probe is associated with a structural descriptor $ \boldsymbol{\theta} = (c, d, \kappa, \ell), $ where $c$ denotes \emph{conjunctive width}, measuring how many constraints must be satisfied simultaneously; $d$ denotes \emph{compositional depth}, induced by nesting, branching, or conditional structure; $\kappa$ captures \emph{cross-constraint coupling} through shared variables or derived quantities; and $\ell$ measures the minimal \emph{dependency-chain length} required to derive the target output.
+It is computed directly from the formal artifact $\mathcal{P}_{\text{Code}}$.
+We also compute solver-grounded complexity measures, including expression size $E_{\text{expr}}$, reasoning depth $E_{\text{reason}}$, and solver resource usage $(E_{\text{space}}, E_{\text{time}})$.
 While these quantities characterize the intrinsic difficulty of the formal problem, they are not directly observable by language models.
 Our structural descriptor can be viewed as an abstraction of these quantities projected onto the space of structures accessible to LLMs, enabling difficulty to be treated as an explicit and controllable variable.